Towards a Stringy Description for the $Q\bar Q q\bar q$-Quark System: Concluding comments

 (3) The diquark picture emerged in the case of configuration (c) gives rise to a naturally defined diquark mass.
 Using the $\ell$-independent part in Eq.\eqref{E2Qq-d}, we define it by\footnote{For this definition to make sense, the separation between diquarks must be larger than $\ell(\vv)$.}

 with $q$ and $\vv$ as in \eqref{E2Qq-d}.
 The square brackets mean that a diquark has zero spin.
 It is interesting to see what results come out of this definition and how those agree or disagree with phenomenological values.
-Some are presented in Table \ref{estimates}.
+There is a problem here.
+Though the masses of the light quarks in our model are known (see the discussion below), we can say nothing specific about the masses of the heavy quarks because of the lack of lattice data \cite{bulava}.
+This makes it impossible to directly estimate diquark masses via the above formula.
+But what we can do is to check the prediction that the mass difference between a diquark and a heavy quark is independent of the mass of the latter.
+To this end, we consider some phenomenological models \cite{DE,Gi,lu}.
+The results are presented in Table \ref{estimates}.